karakalo/lumen/doc/narrative-lumen-image.markdown

 4 bytes: one byte each for the red, green, and blue color values, and one byte of "alpha", or the pixel's level of transparency.
 All four values are unsigned bytes, meaning they range from 0 to 255.
-You can certainly also get an image from other sources besides a file, like generating it yourself;
-currently this package will only help you if you want to read it from a PPM or BMP file.
+You can certainly also get an image from other sources besides a file, like generating it programmatically or reading it yourself; currently this package will only help you if you want to read it from a PPM or BMP file.

 There's also a `Complete` flag in the image descriptor as returned by the `From_File` function.
 If that flag is false, the image file was truncated or